drkutuzov/sl2pm/README.md

 `docs/tutorial/pmt_calibration`: Calibrating photomultiplier tubes (PMTs) for SL2PM.
 `docs/tutorial/bistable_bias`: Estimating parameters of bistable bias – artefact present in some detectors (photomultiplier tubes, PMTs) used for 2PM.

 ## Usage
 * Select a folder in `docs/tutorial` based on the data analysis you need.
 * Upload your data (e.g. as a numpy array) to the folder.
 * Make a copy of the Jupyter notebook tutorial or make a new one.
 * Use the notebook to analyse your data using the tutorial as a guide.

->[!Tip]
-> If you are interested in measuring diameter of a capillary, made visible with fluorescently-labeled plasma (e.g. with FITC-dextran), go to `examples/capillaries/full_demo_plasma.ipynb` notebook.
-> * Tutorial Jyputer notebooks only demonstrate the key parts of the data analysis described in the manuscript "Super-localization two-photon microscopy for _in vivo_ tracking of particles and surfaces".
-Parts of the data analysis that can be done with the standard data analysis techniques, which have Python implementation (e.g. numpy, scipy, etc.), are not shown in the tutorials.
-> * The spatial coordinate in the Jupyter notebook examples is measured in pixels (not actual physical distance units).

-> [!WARNING]
-> Always check if your data satisfy assumptions of SL2PM analysis before applying it (see the manuscript text for more details).